linagora/james-project/src/adr/0045-support-jmap-push-with-mailbox-changes-implementation.md

 For the case when message are appended to a mailbox, it will be counted as an updated event and that mailboxId should be store in **updated** list.

 Leveraging the **MailboxChanges** table, We can now fetch all the changes that have occured since a particular **state**.

+States are stored in Cassandra as time based UUID.
+This ensures that no conflicting changes will happen in the case when two or more events occur at the same point in time.

 Components that need to be implemented: